Art of Dying (song)

 "Art of Dying" (sometimes titled "The Art of Dying") is a song by English rock musician George Harrison from his 1970 triple album All Things Must Pass.
 Harrison began writing the song in 1966 while still a member of the Beatles and during a period when he had first become enamoured with Hindu-aligned spirituality and other aspects of Indian culture.
 The subject matter is reincarnation and the need to avoid rebirth, by limiting actions and thoughts that lead to one's soul returning in another, earthbound life form.

 Harrison recorded "Art of Dying" in London shortly after the Beatles' break-up in April 1970.
 The song was co-produced by Phil Spector and features a hard rock arrangement.
-The backing musicians include Eric Clapton and the rest of the latter's short-lived band Derek and the Dominos, as well as Gary Wright, Billy Preston, Bobby Keys and Jim Price.
+The backing musicians include Eric Clapton and the rest of Clapton's short-lived band Derek and the Dominos, as well as Gary Wright, Billy Preston, Bobby Keys and Jim Price.
 The song has received praise from several music critics; among these, James Hunter of Rolling Stone described it as a "spookily proto-disco" performance by "a rock orchestra recorded with sensitivity and teeth and faraway mikes".

 Since Harrison's death in November 2001, the lyrics have received further recognition as a comment on the nature of human existence.
-The song has been interpreted in the jazz style by American guitarist Joel Harrison and as a grunge piece by the band Black Rebel Motorcycle Club.
+The song has been interpreted in a jazz style by American guitarist Joel Harrison and as a grunge song by the band Black Rebel Motorcycle Club.

 Background and composition

-For the last 30 or more years of his life, George Harrison repeatedly identified his first experience of taking the hallucinogenic drug LSD, with John Lennon and their wives, as being responsible for his interest in spirituality and Hinduism.
-The "trip" occurred by accident in February 1965, and he later recalled a thought coming to his mind during the experience: "'Yogis of the Himalayas.'
+For the last 30 or more years of his life, George Harrison repeatedly identified his first experience of taking the hallucinogenic drug LSD, with bandmate John Lennon and their wives Pattie Boyd and Cynthia Lennon, as being responsible for his interest in spirituality and Hinduism.
+The "trip" occurred by accident in February 1965 when the four drank coffee spiked with the drug, and he later recalled a thought coming to his mind during the experience: "'Yogis of the Himalayas.'
 I don't know why ...
 It was like somebody was whispering to me: 'Yogis of the Himalayas.'"
-A visit in August 1967 to the epicentre of hippie counterculturalism, San Francisco's Haight-Ashbury district, then persuaded him to abandon LSD and pursue a spiritual path through meditation.
-By that point, Harrison had already immersed himself in Indian classical music, which is irrevocably tied to spirituality, and dealt with what author Ian MacDonald terms "the spiritual aridity of modern life" in his song "Within You Without You" (on the Beatles' Sgt.
-Pepper's Lonely Hearts Club Band).
+An August 1967 visit to San Francisco's Haight-Ashbury district, then the epicentre of the hippie movement, persuaded him to abandon LSD and instead pursue a spiritual path through meditation.
+By that point, Harrison had already immersed himself in Indian classical music, which is irrevocably tied to spirituality, and dealt with what author Ian MacDonald terms "the spiritual aridity of modern life" in his Indian-influenced song "Within You Without You" from the Beatles' 1967 album Sgt.
+Pepper's Lonely Hearts Club Band.

 Harrison began writing "Art of Dying" in 1966.
-Citing comments made by Harrison in a 1969 interview, musicologist Walter Everett says that Harrison possibly drew inspiration from Timothy Leary's text in the book The Psychedelic Experience: A Manual Based on the Tibetan Book of the Dead.
-The song is dedicated to the Hindu concept of reincarnation and the inevitability of death, as outlined in the opening verse:
+Citing comments made by Harrison in a 1969 interview, musicologist Walter Everett says that Harrison possibly drew inspiration from the book The Psychedelic Experience: A Manual Based on the Tibetan Book of the Dead.
+The song is inspired by the Hindu conception of reincarnation and the inevitability of death, as outlined in the opening verse: